303brendan/webhookToSnmp/README.md

 3. Run the Flask App `python3 -m flask run`
 4. Let the Webhook's trigger
 5. See the Webhook payload on the command line as it's received
+6. Verifiy it's being recieved by your SNMP Trap Receiver

 ## SNMP Trap
 The code will generate the SNMP Trap via the `pysnmp` library and send over to the declared endpoint and port.
 You can verify or test with a tool such as [MIB Browser](https://www.ireasoning.com/mibbrowser.shtml) to ensure that the SNMP trap is being recieved.